wfischer42/little_shop_solo_project_base/README.md

 - Rails routing
 - Software Testing

-### Extra Stuff
-These aren't required, but here are some other things I hope to implement if there's time:
-- [ ] Merchants can add both absolute and relative markups.
-For example, as a merchant, I can mark up all items by $1.00 and/or by 20%.

-- [ ] Merchants can add universal markups, which apply to every item they stock, but they can over-ride that markup on specific items.

 ## Execution
-The first step is to update the original database schema to allow for the switch from a one-to-one relationship between Users (in a merchant role) and Items.
+The first step was to update the original database schema to allow for the switch from a one-to-one relationship between Users (in a merchant role) and Items.
 This requires a join table (which I'm calling `InventoryItems` because it makes sense) and updating the existing rails relationships.

-To implement the changes, we'll need a few database migrations as well.
+To implement the changes, I applied several database migrations.
+The main difference in the final schema was a join table between items and users.
+This table also has a "has many order_items" relationship, and it tracks the inventory count and markup, so it acts as more than just a join table.

 ## Revised Database Schema

 ![Schema](schema.png)

+## TDD to Incorporate New Schema
+After applying the changes to the schema, many of the tests were broken.
+Old relationships were missing and new ones were there.
+Using, TDD, I sequentially went through all the tests & revised functionality to work with the new schema.
+In a few cases, the features themselves had changed, which meant re-writing those tests.